 Ancient Greek Astronomer Eratosthenes Calculated the Earth’s Circumference

 Eratosthenes of Cyrene, who lived from 276 BC to 195 BC, was an ancient Greek astronomer who was also a multi-discipline scholar, or polymath.
-He was a mathematician, geographer, poet, astronomer and music theorist.
+He was a mathematician, geographer, poet, astronomer, and music theorist.
 He was a man of such learning that he also became the chief librarian at the Library of Alexandria.
-His work is comparable to what is now known as the study of geography, and he introduced some of the terminology still used in that discipline today.
+His work is comparable to what is now known as the study of geography, and he introduced some of the terminology still in use in the discipline today.

-Eratosthenes is best known for being the first person known to calculate the circumference of the earth, which he did by using the extensive survey results he could access in his role at the Library of Alexandria.
+Eratosthenes is best known for being the first person known to calculate the circumference of the earth, which he did by utilizing the extensive survey results he had access to in his role at the Library of Alexandria.
 His calculation was remarkably accurate.
-He was also the first to calculate earth’s axial tilt, which also proved to have remarkable accuracy.
+He was also the first to calculate earth’s axial tilt, which also proved to be remarkably accurate.
 He created the first global projection of the world, incorporating parallels and meridians based on the available geographic knowledge of his era.